lscoppitto/docs-v3/docs/gettingstarted/index.md

 ## 2. Create your first IoT project

 VSCode, together with the VSCode Zerynth extension, is our default development enviroment.
-We spent quite a lot of effort to make it as user-friendly as possible, hope you enjoy!
-Let us show how easy it is.
+We spent quite a lot of effort to make it as user-friendly as possible,lets see how easy it is to use.

 ### Clone an example